About

 • 4 To review domain ownership, email setup, and broader website health before or after launch.

-DNSLookup.ca is a Canadian-hosted website that offers practical tools for DNS lookup, IP lookup, WHOIS, DNS propagation, email checks, and related network research.
+DNSLookup.ca is a free, Canadian-hosted website that offers practical tools for DNS lookup, IP lookup, WHOIS, DNS propagation, email checks, and related network research.
 You can browse the full collection on the All Tools page.

 DNSLookup.ca started as a Laravel PHP learning opportunity, but it came from real day-to-day website work.
 I kept finding myself checking DNS records, watching DNS propagation, looking up IP data on What's My IP, and reviewing domain ownership with WHOIS Lookup.